beevelop/docker-wade/README.md

-# docker-wade
+# WADE (web application development environment)
-Personal Web Application Development Environment (primarily thought to be used as an CI runner)
+> Personal Web Application Development Environment (primarily thought to be used as an CI runner)